timothycrosley/pdocs/README.md

 ## Notes on Licensing and Fork

-The original pdoc followed the [Unlicense license](https://unlicense.org/), and as such so does the initial commit to this fork here: https://github.com/timothycrosley/pdocs/commit/7cf925101e4ffc5690f2952ac9ad0b7b0410b4f8.
+The original pdoc followed the [Unlicense license](https://unlicense.org/), and as such so does the initial commit to this fork [here](https://github.com/timothycrosley/pdocs/commit/7cf925101e4ffc5690f2952ac9ad0b7b0410b4f8).
 Unlicense is fully compatible with MIT, and the reason for the switch going forward is because MIT is a more standard and well-known license.

-As seen by that commit, I chose to fork with fresh history, as the project is very old (2013) and I felt many of the commits that happened in the past might, instead of helping to debug issues, lead to red herrings due to the many changes that have happened to the many changes the Python eco-system has seen since that time.
+As seen by that commit, I chose to fork with fresh history, as the project is very old (2013) and I felt many of the commits that happened in the past might, instead of helping to debug issues, lead to red herrings due to the many changes that have happened in the Python eco-system since that time.
 If you desire to see the complete history for any reason, it remains available on the original [pdoc repository](https://github.com/mitmproxy/pdoc).

 ## Why Create `pdocs`?